AlibabaCloudDocs/arms/intl.en-US/API reference/Install ARMS SDKs.md

 # Install ARMS SDKs

-Application Real-Time Monitoring Service \(ARMS\) provides SDKs for Java, Python, and PHP applications.
-This topic explains how to install the SDKs.
+Application Real-Time Monitoring Service \(ARMS\) provides SDKs for Java, Python, and PHP.
+This topic describes how to install the SDKs.

-## Install the Java SDK
+## Install ARMS SDK for Java

-To install the ARMS Java SDK, add the Maven dependency to the pom.xml file.
+Add the following Maven dependency to the pom.xml file to install ARMS SDK for Java:

 ```
 <dependencies>